More than 130 kidnapped Nigerian students released: Government spokesman

 Why can’t Nigeria stop the kidnapping of schoolchildren?

 “[All] of them were released and all of them were fine,” he said, giving the official number of freed students at 137 – much lower than the figure of 286 students and one staff member in most media reports.
-He claimed the media reports were wrong but did not give further details.
+He claimed the media reports were wrong, but did not give further details.

-Earlier on Sunday, Uba Sani, governor of the northwestern state of Kaduna, said in a statement the hostages were freed after “security operations” coordinated by the country’s national security adviser.
+Earlier on Sunday, Uba Sani, governor of the northwestern state of Kaduna, said in a statement that the hostages were freed after “security operations” coordinated by the country’s national security adviser.

 “We … thank all Nigerians who prayed fervently for the safe return of the school children.
 This is indeed a day of joy,” the governor said.